-He was a writer above all things, determined to generate three pages per workday.
+Updike in the Archivesthree pages per workday.
 That adds up, over a fifty-year career, to a huge bibliography (see below).

 Updike By the Numbers

 67 books listed on his Wikipedia bibliography: 21 novels, 18 short-story collections, 12 books of poetry, 4 children’s books, and 12 collections of non-fiction;186 stories across 1,949 pages in the new Library of America edition;2 Pulitzer Prizes, among many others;an archive purchased for $3 million by Harvard University after his death;and an 18 handicap at golf (his second-favorite pastime).